nvim-telekasten/telekasten.nvim/README.md

 - `new_note` : prompts for title and creates new note by template, then shows it in Telescope
 - `find_notes()` : find notes by file name (title), via Telescope
 - `find_daily_notes()` : find daily notes by date (file names, sorted, most recent first), via Telescope.
 If today's daily note is not present, it can be created optionally, honoring the configured template
+- `goto_today()` : pops up a Telescope window with today's daily note pre-selected.
+Today's note can optionally be created if not present, using the configured template
 - `find_weekly_notes()` : find weekly notes by week (file names, sorted, most recent first), via Telescope.
 If this week's weekly note is not present, it can be created optionally, honoring the configured template
+- `goto_thisweek()` : pops up a Telescope window with this week's weekly note pre-selected.
+This week's note can optionally be created if not present, using the configured template
 - `search_notes()`: live grep for word under cursor in all notes (search in notes), via Telescope
 - `insert_link()` : select a note by name, via Telescope, and place a `[[link]]` at the current cursor position
-- `follow_link()`: take text between brackets (linked note) and open a Telescope file finder with it: selects note to open (incl. preview) - optional note creation for non-existing notes
+- `follow_link()`: take text between brackets (linked note) and open a Telescope file finder with it: selects note to open (incl. preview) - with optional note creation for non-existing notes, honoring the configured template
-- `goto_today()` : pops up a Telescope window with today's daily note pre-selected.
-Today's note will be created if not present.
 - `install_daily_finder()` : installs the daily finder tool used by the plugin
 - `setup(opts)`: used for configuring paths, file extension, etc.